3D television: 2010s

 In September 2010, the Canadian Broadcasting Corporation's first 3D broadcast was a special about the Canadian monarch, Elizabeth II, and included 3-D film footage of the Queen's 1953 coronation as well as 3D video of her 2010 tour of Canada.
-This marks the first time the historical 3D images have been seen anywhere on television as well as the first broadcast of a Canadian produced 3D program in Canada.
+This marks the first time the historical 3D images have been seen anywhere on television as well as the first broadcast of a Canadian-produced 3D program in Canada.

-FioS and the NFL partnered to broadcast 2 September 2010, pre-season game between the New England Patriots and the New York Giants in 3D.
+Verizon FioS and the NFL partnered to broadcast 2 September 2010, pre-season game between the New England Patriots and the New York Giants in 3D.
 The game was only broadcast in 3D in the northeast.

 The 2010 AFL Grand Final, on 25 September 2010, was broadcast in 3D from the Seven Network.

 Rachael Ray aired a 3D Halloween Bash on 29 October 2010.

 The first Japanese television series in 3D, Tokyo Control, premiered on 19 January 2011.

 In May 2011, 3net released the first docu-reality TV series entitled Bullproof filmed in native 3D made by Digital Revolution Studios.

 The 2011 3D Creative Arts Awards "Your World in 3D" was the first award show filmed in native 3D and televised on 3net 3D channel broadcast on DirectTV.
 The production was filmed at the Grauman's Chinese Theatre in Hollywood.

-On 16 July 2011 – The Parlotones (South African Rock Act) became the first band to broadcast a Live Rock Opera to Terrestrial Cinema in 3D, a Live 3D feed to DIRECT TV in the US and Facebook pay per view.
+On 16 July 2011, The Parlotones (South African Rock Act) became the first band to broadcast a Live Rock Opera to Terrestrial Cinema in 3D, a Live 3D feed to DIRECT TV in the US and Facebook pay per view.
 It was called "Dragonflies & Astronauts".

 The semi-finals, Bronze Final and Final matches of the 2011 Rugby World Cup will be broadcast in 3D.

 Singapore based Tiny Island Productions is currently producing Dream Defenders, which will be available in both autostereoscopic and stereoscopic 3D formats.
 3net, which acquired the series, describes it as the first stereoscopic children's series and will air on 25 September 2011.

 In July 2011, the BBC announced that the grand final of Strictly Come Dancing in December 2011 will air in 3-D.

 The BBC broadcast the 2011 finals of the Wimbledon Lawn Tennis Championships in 3D.

 In February 2012 Telecable de Tricom, a major Dominican cable TV provider, announced the launch of the first 3D TV programming package in Latin America.
 As of 10 August 2012 the only 3D channels available are Wildearth, 3 Flow 3D, and High TV 3D.

 Avi Arad is currently developing a 3D Pac-Man TV show.

 The Xbox Live broadcasts of the 2012 Miss Universe and Miss USA beauty pageants were available in RealD 3D.

 In 2013, in Brazil, NET HD pay-per-view broadcasts of the thirteenth season of Big Brother Brasil were available in 3D.

 In July 2013, the BBC announced that they were putting 3D broadcasts on hold due to lack of audience interest, even from those who owned 3D TV displays.